Transcendent-Tapir/Distorted-Domains/characters.md

 ### Stats

-Each Column 1-10 represents a potential set of stats that you can have.
+Each Row 1-10 represents a potential set of stats that you can have.
 Select or roll a d10 for your stats from the table below.
-Note that you are rolling or selecting the set of stats below each number.
+Note that you are rolling or selecting the set of stats next to each number, and should not roll more than once.

 D10 | Strong | Skilled | Smart
 :-: | :----: | :-----: | :---: